2025 Swiss referendums: September referendums

-Campaign poster for the Swiss popular vote of 28 September 2025 on electronic identity and property tax.
-In it, the Neuchâtel branch of the Liberal Radicals are advocating a yes vote on the former and a no vote on the latter.

 Two referendums were subject to vote on 28 September 2025: electronic identity and property tax.
 Both referendums were approved, although the former on electronic identity passed very narrowly with 50.4% for and 49.6% against, while the latter regarding property tax on secondary properties had 57.7% of votes in favor to 42.3% against.
 The government (including both houses of the Federal Assembly) supported the plans for the electronic identity cards, and it was expected by pollsters that there would be stronger support for the proposal.

 In Zurich, a motion to ban the use of petrol-fuelled leaf blowers and leaf vacuums due to concerns over noise and air pollution was passed with 61% of voters in favor, while in Thurgau, a motion to lift a ban on secular events on five religious holidays was passed by a majority of 51.1%.